 After comprehending the entire situation, you should analyze whether it makes sense to seek registration.

 Note: You should understand that once you file the application, you cannot cancel it.
-The only way the application stops is if it doesn’t meet the necessary requirements.
+Also, the only way the application stops is if it doesn’t meet the necessary requirements.
 There is no refund available either so you must be absolutely sure before filing the application.

 Once you are sure of your mark’s originality, you can go ahead with the filing procedure.
-You have to file the application online with the USPTO using the Trademark Electronic Application System (TEAS) portal.
-You can choose from 3 applications to fill, namely:
+So, you have to file the application online with the USPTO using the Trademark Electronic Application System (TEAS) portal.
+Moreover, you can choose from 3 applications to fill, as given below.

 - Can communicate with the USPTO through email about your application and file forms through TEAS.